 The operator of any snowmobile involved in any accident resulting in personal injuries or death of any person, or in which property damage in the estimated amount of one thousand (\$1,000) dollars or more is sustained, must report such accident to both an appropriate law enforcement agency and OPRHP.
 The law enforcement agency will submit an original snowmobile accident report to OPRHP, who compiles received accident reports into a statistical summary.
-The 2016-17 summary can be found at https://parks.ny.gov/ recreation/snowmobiles/ documents.aspx.
+A summary for the 2016-17 season can be found at https://parks.ny.gov/recreation/snowmobiles/documents.aspx.
+OPRHP did not have available staff resources to complete a 2017-18 summary, however publication of a 2018-19 report will be a priority for 2019.

 Unsafe speed has been the primary cause of snowmobile accidents.
 Most accidents continue to involve single-vehicle collisions with fixed objects, such as trees.
-While OPRHP believes that all fatal accidents and most injury accidents are reported, it is possible that some, especially those involving property damage only, go unreported.
-As of <<pub. date>>, 158 total accidents and 7 fatalities were reported during the 2017-2018 season, compared to 183 accidents and 24 fatalities in 2016-2017.
-Considering the registration increase and overall snowfall improvement from the previous year, the decrease in accidents overall and near record low number of fatal accidents is evidence of the relative safety of snowmobiling in New York State.
+While OPRHP believes that all fatal accidents and most personal injury accidents are reported, it is possible that some, especially those involving property damage only, go unreported.
+As of the date of this publication, 157 total accidents and 21 fatalities were reported during the 2018-2019 season, compared to 160 accidents and 7 fatalities in 2017-2018.
+While fatal accidents were high enough to garner media attention, the overall number of accidents continues to be relatively low.
+At the time of this publication, OPRHP is still collecting and evaluating fatality information to provide accurate data and is dedicated to working with partners in the snowmobile community and the state legislature to take any necessary actions to address this issue.

-Even though accident statistics were low for 2017-18, OPRHP wishes to reiterate core safety messages:
+OPRHP wishes to reiterate core safety messages: